gruntwork-io/cloud-nuke/README.md

 cloud-nuke aws --resource-type s3 --config path/to/config.yaml
 ```

 Here `cloud-nuke` used along with `--resource-type s3` option will result in nuking S3 buckets.
 Given a `--config` option, any include/exclude filters for S3 will be used to perform the deletion.
-Filters for IAM Role will be ignored(?).
-Any unsupported resources will be ignored, and if S3 resource filters are not present in config file, cloud-nuke will delete all S3 buckets.
+Filters for IAM Role will be ignored and any unsupported resources will also be ignored.

+Note that if S3 resource filters are not present in config file, cloud-nuke will delete all S3 buckets.

 ```shell
 cloud-nuke aws --resource-type iam-role --config path/to/config.yaml